vmware/vic-product/docs/user_doc/vic_vsphere_admin/vic_installation_prereqs.md

 The following network requirements apply to the deployment of VCHs to vCenter Server:

-- Create a distributed virtual switch with a port group for each VCH, for use as the bridge network.
-You can create multiple port groups on the same distributed virtual switch, but each VCH requires its own port group for the bridge network.
+- Create a VMware vSphere Distributed Switch with a port group for each VCH, for use as the bridge network.
+You can create multiple port groups on the same switch, but each VCH requires its own port group for the bridge network.
   - For information about bridge networks, see [Configure Bridge Networks](bridge_network.md).
-  - For information about how to create a distributed virtual switch and a port group, see [Create a vSphere Distributed Switch](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.networking.doc/GUID-D21B3241-0AC9-437C-80B1-0C8043CC1D7D.html) in the vSphere  documentation.
+  - For information about how to create a vSphere Distributed Switch and a port group, see [Create a vSphere Distributed Switch](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.networking.doc/GUID-D21B3241-0AC9-437C-80B1-0C8043CC1D7D.html) in the vSphere  documentation.
-  - For information about how to add hosts to a distributed virtual switch, see [Add Hosts to a vSphere Distributed Switch](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.networking.doc/GUID-E90C1B0D-82CB-4A3D-BE1B-0FDCD6575725.html) in the vSphere  documentation.
+  - For information about how to add hosts to a vSphere Distributed Switch, see [Add Hosts to a vSphere Distributed Switch](https://docs.vmware.com/en/VMware-vSphere/6.5/com.vmware.vsphere.networking.doc/GUID-E90C1B0D-82CB-4A3D-BE1B-0FDCD6575725.html) in the vSphere  documentation.
 - If you use the Create Virtual Container Host wizard to deploy VCHs, you must create and use a port group for the public network.
 The VCH endpoint VM must be able to obtain an IP address on this port group.
 If you use `vic-machine` to deploy VCHs, it is still strongly recommended that use a port group for the public network.
 Using the default VM Network for the public network instead of a port group prevents vSphere vMotion from moving the VCH endpoint VM between hosts in the cluster.
 You can use the same port group as the public network for multiple VCHs.
 - Optionally create port groups for each of the management and client networks.
 - Optionally create port groups for use as mapped container networks.
 For information about container networks, see [Configure Container Networks](container_networks.md).